DustinSwecker/musical-kerfluffle/README.md

 ## Description

-This project was built to add in conducting HR type tasks such as adding employees to the database, tracking salaries, tracking dept costs and the like.
+This project was built to aid in conducting HR type tasks such as adding employees to a database, tracking salaries, tracking dept costs and the like.
 This will help businesses better handle and track their personnel.

 ## Table of Contents